 - Nuclear power generation: Nuclear power generation has extremely low carbon emissions and high power generation efficiency, but nuclear waste disposal and safety issues still need to be carefully evaluated.

-In addition to the traditional non-renewable energy sources mentioned above, Taiwan can also actively explore other options, such as:
+In addition to the aboveTraditionof non-renewable energy, Taiwan canpositiveExplore other options such as:

 - Geothermal power generation: Taiwan's geological conditions are suitable for the development of geothermal power generation, which can effectively utilize local resources and reduce dependence on imported energy.

-- Solar power generation: Taiwan has abundant sunshine and has the potential to develop solar power generation, which can effectively reduce carbon emissions and promote the popularization of renewable energy.
+- solar energyPower generation: Taiwan has abundant sunshine, and the development of solar power generation haspotential, which can effectively reduce carbon emissions and promote the popularization of renewable energy.

 - Wind power: Taiwan's coastal areas are rich in wind resources.
 The development of offshore wind power generation can create green energy employment opportunities and enhance energy independence.

-To ensure Taiwan's energy resilience, the government should actively promote a diversified non-renewable energy strategy and encourage private investment and participation.
+To ensure Taiwanโs energy resilience, the government should actively promote the diversification of non-renewable energystrategies and encourage private investment and participation.
 At the same time, a sound energy policy framework should be established to ensure a smooth and sustainable energy transition.
-Only through comprehensive planning and execution can Taiwan's energy resilience be effectively enhanced and the sustainable development of the country's economy and society ensured.
+Only through comprehensive planning and execution can we effectively enhance Taiwanโs energy resilience and ensure the sustainable development of the countryโs economy and society.

 Towards sustainable energy: concrete recommendations and practical solutions